Northern Beaches: Transport

 Public transport in the Northern Beaches is primarily provided by buses.
 Major bus interchanges are at Pittwater Road at Brookvale, Dee Why, Mona Vale and Manly Wharf.
 Buses connect to Gordon, Chatswood and North Sydney stations on the North Shore line, served by Sydney Trains North Shore & Western and Northern services, as well as stations in the CBD.

 B-Line buses travel from Mona Vale to Wynyard, stopping at Warriewood, Narrabeen, Collaroy, Dee Why, Brookvale, Manly Vale, Spit Junction and Neutral Bay.

 Manly ferry services operated by Sydney Ferries run from Manly to Circular Quay.
 The privately operated Manly Fast Ferry also runs to Circular Quay.

 Palm Beach Water Airport is located in Palm Beach.

+Northern Beaches Network Review

+In 2026, the Northern Beaches Network Review was released.
+It was a major review of road corridors for the area.

 Arts and Culture

 The Northern Beaches has a public library system, Northern Beaches Libraries and the Manly Art Gallery and Museum.

 Sports

 Notable sports teams include the Manly-Warringah Sea Eagles (rugby league), North Harbour Rays, Manly RUFC, Warringah Rugby Club (rugby union), Manly Warringah District Cricket Club (cricket) and Manly United FC (soccer).
 The Sea Eagles play in the National Rugby League, and play their home games at Brookvale Oval.